surifirstpin/biplus_documentation/docs/Dashboard.md

  ## Step 1:  Customize Layout

 AcuBi has ability to create multiple report layouts, depending on the requirement.
 There layout formats are categorized in 2 ways.
+- **Flow Layout**  it defines your layout a
-- **Flow Layout** in this layout it is provided with a scroll bar option to define your layout appropriately.
+- in this layout it is provided with a scroll bar option to define your layout appropriately.
 - **Fixed Layout** in this layout all the reports will fit into single screen.

    **a.** To navigate to next page click right arrow.

 **b.** To navigate to previous page click left arrow.

 ![